costinm/cloud-run-mesh/samples/fortio/README-mc.md

 Note: currently minInstance=1 is required for workloads.

+### Accessing the workloads

+The 2 workloads can be accessed in multiple ways:

+1. From the mesh: http or ssh calls from any Pod or VM in the VPC
+2. From the internet: in CloudConsole you can change the access setting to allow unauthenticated access, or use JWT tokens to access the service
+3. From Istio Gateways - the services act like any K8S Service
+4. From Istio Gateways running in CloudRun - next section.

 ## Gateway on CloudRun deployment

 Istio Gateways are normally deployed in cluster.
 Users need to use CertManager and few